 Proof-reader, feminist, socialist, internationalist

-Emily Patricia Ray was born in Dublin, Ireland, probably in 1863 or 1864, the daughter of Anna Thompson and her husband, Edmund Ray, a barrister.
+Emily Patricia Thompson was born in Dublin, Ireland, according to family sources on 24 June 1864.
+She was the daughter of Anna Thompson (later known as Anna Ray) and Edmund La Touche, a barrister.
 She trained as a compositor and proof-reader in Blackrock, Dublin.
 After 12 years in London working as a compositor on a Fleet Street newspaper, Emily, together with her widowed sister Clementina Kirkby and her two nieces, emigrated to New Zealand.
 They arrived in Wellington on the Tongariro in June 1891, and spent a month in Wellington before moving to Auckland where Emily spent the rest of her life.
 She was married there on 7 August 1894 to William Edward Gibson, an asylum attendant and later a bricklayer.
 Until the first of her three children was born she worked as a proof-reader at the Auckland Star.

 She had been involved in the women's suffrage movement in London, and on her arrival in Auckland Emily 'naturally' continued the struggle there and joined the Auckland branch of the Women's Franchise League.
 In November 1893 she went with a group of women to vote for the first time at the Army Hall in the centre of Auckland and walked between two rows of jeering men: 'We were brave because we were together but not one of us was not trembling and trying to hold back tears.'
 Gibson considered herself a Liberal, and not long after that election she and some other women decided that the league (re-established as the Auckland Women's Political League in January 1894) was too conservative and formed the Auckland Women's Liberal League, 'supporting the Government in every way possible'.
 The group met in the evening to encourage working women to attend and campaigned vigorously to get a compulsory half-day holiday for shop assistants and domestic workers.
 The poor working conditions of domestic servants was a subject close to Gibson's heart and she delivered a paper on the subject to the annual conference of the National Council of Women of New Zealand held in Auckland in 1899.